vcgato29/server-control-panel/README.md

 #### Build the Qt Library

-Go to the installation folder, e.g. "c:\Qt-4.8.0" and run "configure".
+Go to the installation folder, e.g. "c:\Qt-4.8.0" and run "configure" followed by "mingw32-make".

 Type configure -help to get a list of all available options.
 The Configuration Options for Qt page gives a brief overview of these.

 See http://qt-project.org/doc/qt-4.8/configure-options.html

 #### Build Qt Debug Libraries

 You have to build the libraries to be able to link successfully.